yetulaxman/linux-2/index.md

 ---
-title: Using CSC Environment Efficiently
+title: WIP - Using CSC Environment Efficiently
 author: CSC Training
 ---

+# This is not really a course material, but a test

 CSC training course for ...